Karol-pl/Karol-pl/README.md

 # Hi there 👋

 ### I'm Karol from Poland, I really enjoy learning languages and frameworks like JavaScript and React.
 Apart from programming I enjoy sports such as basketball and strength training.
-Currently I'm open for job opportunities.

 <br />
 <br />